CiaranWoodward/LD56/README.md

 - [CHANGELOG.md](CHANGELOG.md): This file is automatically updated with release notes every time a new version is released.
 It helps you keep track of the changes made to your project over time.
 - [.releaserc.json](.releaserc.json): This file contains the configuration for [semantic-release](https://github.com/semantic-release/semantic-release).
 Semantic release automates the versioning and release process based on your commit messages.
 - [zip-exports.sh](zip-exports.sh)L This file is executed by `.releaserc.json` to zip the build exports into a single zip file.
-- [test/ci/test_example.gd](test/ci/test_example.gd): This is an example test written using GdUnit4.
-Tests located under the `test/ci` directory will be executed in GitHub Actions.
-GdUnit4 is a testing framework for Godot that helps you ensure the quality of your code.
 - [Scenes/Main/Main.tscn](Scenes/Main/Main.tscn): This is an example scene that renders the current version of your game.
 You can use this as a starting point to build your game's main scene.
 - [.github/](.github/): This directory contains all the GitHub Actions workflows for your project.
 GitHub Actions allow you to automate various tasks and workflows in your development process.